On Distinct Angles in the Plane

 Let us formalise the {\em order assumption} we will use throughout. \begin{definition}[Order assumption] Let $P$ be a finite point set in $\R^2$.
 Suppose, $P$ contains two disjoint sets $P_1,P_2$ with, respectively, $N_1$ and $N_2$ elements, and such that for every $x\in P_1$, the order of slopes of lines, connecting $x$ with the points $\{p_1,p_2,\ldots\}$ of $P_2$ is the same, up to a cyclic shift.
 In particular, we assume that no point of $P_1$ lies on a line connecting two or more points of $P_2$. \end{definition}

 We can now formulate the main results in this paper.

 \begin{theorem} Suppose, a $N$-point set $P\subset \R^2$, satisfies the order assumption with $|P_1|,\,|P_2|=\Omega(N)$, and $P$ determines $KN$ distinct angles.
-Then $K=\Omega(N^{1/4})$ or there are $\Omega(N/K)$ co-circular points in $P$. \end{theorem} From the above Theorem, we gain the main result. \begin{theorem} Suppose, a $N$-point set $P\subset \R^2$, satisfies the order assumption with $|P_1|,\,|P_2|=\Omega(N)$, and $P$ is not contained in the union of points on a circle and its centre.
-Then $P$ determines, up to a power of a $\log N$, $\Omega\left(N^{1+\frac{3}{23}}\right)$ distinct angles. \end{theorem} If $P$ is a set of points in convex position, then one can choose $P_1$ and $P_2$, with both $N_1,N_2 \geq \lfloor N/2\rfloor - 1$.
+Then $K=\Omega(N^{1/4})$ or there are $\,\Omega(N/K)$ co-circular points in $P$. \end{theorem} From the above Theorem, we derive the main result as follows. \begin{theorem} Suppose, a $N$-point set $P\subset \R^2$, satisfies the order assumption with $|P_1|,\,|P_2|=\Omega(N)$, and $P$ is not contained in the union of points on a circle and its centre.
+Then $P$ determines $\Omega\left(N^{\frac{5}{4}}\right)$ distinct angles. \end{theorem} If $P$ is a set of points in convex position, then one can choose $P_1$ and $P_2$, with both $N_1,N_2 \geq \lfloor N/2\rfloor - 1$.
 Indeed, any horizontal line can intersect at most two points.
 Slide a horizontal line up until it partitions the set into exactly equal pieces, call these pieces $P_1$ and $P_2$.
 We do not include points on our dividing line in either $P_1$ or $P_2$.
 (If $|P|$ is odd, for example, then there will be a single point on our dividing line which is not included.
 In the even case there maybe two points not included).
 We thus have the following Corollary. \begin{corollary} Suppose $P\subset \R^2$ is a $N$-point set in convex position.
-If $P$ is not contained in a circle, then $P$ determines, up to a power of a $\log N$, $\Omega\left(N^{1+\frac{3}{23}}\right)$ distinct angles. \end{corollary}
+If $P$ is not contained in a circle, then $P$ determines $\Omega\left(N^{\frac{5}{4}}\right)$ distinct angles. \end{corollary}